Pedro-vd20/access_lab_iot/README.md

 This will run the app in development mode.
 This is not recommended as it is less stable.
 However, for the time being and for testing purposes, it will do.

+#### Receiver Subdirectories

+* `/`:  Presents users with a search bar to view their station's data.
+Currently unimplemented.
+* `/view/station<i>`: dynamic url to view each station. `<i>` is to be replaced by the station's number.
+Currently unimplemented.
+* `/register/`: new stations will send their information here to:

+        a) allow the station to test if it's connected to the internet.
+        b) map the user's email to a given station, allowing the user to find and view their station's data.
+* `/upload/`: stations contact this subdirectory to request an upload channel.
+The receiver will authenticate the station using the hexadecimal ids and return a random string.
+* `/upload/<rand_str>`: temporary subdirectorys created to upload files.
+The server performs integrity tests (sha256 checksums) before accepting files sent here.

 #### Response Codes

 The receiver will respond with any of the following codes: